UPPMAX/bianca_workshops/docs/intermediate/intro.md

     - I understand the principles how to install software and packages myself
     - I can install a Julia/Python/R packages myself
     - I understand what containers are
-    - I can can run the voted-for IDE on Bianca
+    - I can can run an IDE on Bianca
-    - I understand how to deal with sensitive data

     Is there a learning objective you think is missing?
 What is it?